WowWeeLabs/Lumi-iOS-SDK/README.md

 2. In XCode, create a new project.
 The simplest application is a Single-View application.

-3. Open the project navigator in Xcode and drag the **WowWeeLumiSDK.framework** file from the Mac OS Finder to the Frameworks directory for your project in XCode.
+3. Open the project navigator in Xcode and drag the **WowWeeLumiPODSDK.framework** file from the Mac OS Finder to the Frameworks directory for your project in XCode.

 ![](Images/Project-Navigator-Example.png)